On a voyage of discovery in Bamberg's garden centre

 Your way back leads you through Nürnberger Straße and Josephstraße to Luitpoldstraße.

 Green steles with information about the history of the town also await you on this stage.
 Various bistros and snack bars as well as restaurants invite you to stop for refreshments on the way back to the railway station or to reflect on your impressions over a good glass of wine.
-You will find Vegan Food Rebels Bamberg at Luitpolstraße 34, Imbiss Lokanta at No. 39 and the Cocoon Restaurant with delicious Asian dishes at No. 55.
+You will find the Vegan Food Rebels Bamberg at Luitpolstraße 34 and the Cocoon Restaurant with delicious Asian dishes at No. 55.

-Rich in impressions and surely in possession of one or the other aromatic or eye-pleasing souvenir, you can start your return journey comfortably by train.
+Rich in impressions and certainly in possession of one or two aromatic or eye-pleasing souvenirs, you can start your return journey comfortably by train.